teresafarah/236333_project_in_iot_espov_blue/documentation/DESIGN.md

 ![Splash Screen From App](images/app_screenshots/app%201.jpeg)

-More images can be found under images.
+**More images can be found under images.**

+# Parameters

+There are some changeable parameters for the firmware, they can be found in `globals.h` file.